ktasper/awsrm/README.md

 Taken from the AWS Go SDK Docs [here](https://docs.aws.amazon.com/sdk-for-go/api/aws/session/)
 ```
-* Environment Variables
 * Shared Credentials file
-* Shared Configuration file (if SharedConfig is enabled)
+* Shared Configuration file
-* EC2 Instance Metadata (credentials only)
 ```

+I have chosen not to support AWS $ENV VARS as most of the tools will be used to work across diffrent profiles.
+So YMMV